tkonolige/multigrid_bundle_adjustment/README.md

 `Build.hs` is a shake build file that can build everything and run tests.
 It requires `ghc` (the Haskell compiler) and the `shake` package to be installed (you can install it with `cabal install shake`).
 There are a variety of targets that it can build:

-- ba-problems/*/ceres_benchmark_pbjacobi.csv: collect results for the point block Jacobi preconditioner.
+- `ba-problems/*/ceres_benchmark_pbjacobi.csv`: collect results for the point block Jacobi preconditioner.
-- ba-problems/*/ceres_benchmark_visibility.csv: collect results for the visibility preconditioner.
+- `ba-problems/*/ceres_benchmark_visibility.csv`: collect results for the visibility preconditioner.
-- ba-problems/*/ceres_benchmark_multigrid.csv: collect results for the multigrid preconditioner.
+- `ba-problems/*/ceres_benchmark_multigrid.csv`: collect results for the multigrid preconditioner.

 You can list all targets by running `./build.sh -h`.

+## Datasets

+The `ba-problems` directory contains test datasets stored with git-lfs.
+To download the datasets, use `git lfs pull --exclude=`.
+You will need these datasets to run the preconditioner benchmarks.